An OGL Warlock for Pathfinder 1e (Part 8: Archetypes)

 Want me to create more adaptations from other games to pathfinder 1e?
 Want to see the warlock for other game systems?
 Want something else?
 Really Wild West content?
 Would you rather see more material for 5e, or industry insider articles?
 Join my Patreon for a few bucks a month, and let me know!

-Posted on September 4, 2020, in Game Design, Pathfinder Development and tagged 5e, Base Classes, Game Design, gaming, Geekery, Pathfinder, PC Options, Warlock.
+Posted on September 4, 2020, in Game Design, Pathfinder Development and tagged 5e, Base Classes, Game Design, gaming, Geekery, Pathfinder First Edition, PC Options, Warlock.
 Bookmark the permalink.
 Leave a comment.